MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/docs-conceptual/getting-started.md

 Hosts required for package discovery and download:

-- `onegetcdn.azureedge.net` - CDN hostname
+- `onegetcdn.azureedge.net` - CDN hostname used by the PowerShellGet module
+- `powershellgallery.azureedge.net` - CDN hostname used by the PowerShellGet and Microsoft.PowerShell.PSResourceGet modules

 Hosts required when using the PowerShell Gallery website:

-- `devopsgallerystorage.blob.core.windows.net` - storage account hostname
 - `*.powershellgallery.com` - website
 - `go.microsoft.com` - redirection service